-- To receive and adopt the directors' report and the accounts of the company for the year ended 31 August 2014 and the report of the auditors thereon. - 2.
-To declare a final dividend on the ordinary shares in the capital of the company (other than ordinary shares held by the company in treasury) for the year ended 31 August 2014 of 3.95 pence per share. - 3.
-To consider an ordinary resolution of the company that Lord Birdwood, who retires in accordance with the terms of his letter of appointment, be and is hereby re-elected as a director of the company. - 4.
-To consider an ordinary resolution of the company that Mr. D. Harris, who retires in accordance with the terms of his letter of appointment, be and is hereby re-elected as a director of the company. - 5.
-To consider an ordinary resolution of the company that MacIntyre Hudson LLP be and are hereby re-appointed as auditors of the company, on terms as to remuneration to be determined by the directors.
+- To receive and adopt the directors' report and the accounts of the company for the year ended 31 August 2015 and the report of the auditors thereon. - 2.
+To declare a final dividend on the ordinary shares in the capital of the company (other than ordinary shares held by the company in treasury) for the year ended 31 August 2015 of 6 pence per share. - To consider an ordinary resolution of the company that Mr. D. Harris, who retires in accordance with the terms of his 3. letter of appointment, be and is hereby re-elected as a director of the company. - To consider an ordinary resolution of the company that MacIntyre Hudson LLP be and are hereby re-appointed as 4. auditors of the company, on terms as to remuneration to be determined by the directors.